 If you’re sexually active, it is important to take care of your sexual health.
 You can do so by having regular sexual health checks.

-You don’t need a Medicare card to access healthcare, including sexual health, in Australia – your Overseas Student Health Cover (OSHC) will cover this.
+You don’t need a Medicare card to access healthcare, including sexual health, in Australia – your OSHC will cover this.

 To have your check done, chat to your GP or visit a sexual health clinic in your city.
 You can find your nearest sexual health clinic by exploring the website relevant to your state: